 - Einstein has an Office of Energy and Sustainability dedicated to improving the environmental impact of campus practices.
-Shuttle transportation and recycling services in student housing are two well-established efforts that can serve as foundations for more comprehensive sustainability programs. - Recommendations: There is still much to improve with the campus sustainability.
+Shuttle transportation and recycling services in student housing are two well-established efforts that can serve as foundations for more comprehensive sustainability programs.
+One improvement includes the establishment of a composting system available in student housing. - Recommendations: There is still much to improve with the campus sustainability.
 While there are some goals already in place, we strongly recommend introducing sustainable guidelines for events and daily campus life.
-Additionally, the recycling program could be expanded with a composting system.